Sports Concussion Clinic

-Baseline Impact TestingThe Sports Concussion Clinic is offering baseline Impact Testing on Thursday afternoons from 1:00 pm to 3:00 pm by appointment.
+Baseline Impact TestingThe Sports Concussion Clinic is offering baseline Impact Testing on Wednesdays all day in our Boston office and Thursday mornings in our Brighton office.
 You will receive your test report to share with your school or sports team.
 Call 617-724-9722 for an appointment.

 Meet the Team

 - Richard Ginsburg, PhD

 - Walter Panis, MD